CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/22-content-safety-in-ai-foundry.md

    ![Screenshot of Azure AI Foundry home page with create a project selected.](./media/ai-900-lab20i6.png)

+1. The **Cognitive Services User** role is already assigned to the user at the **Resource Group** level.
+The following steps are provided for your understanding of how to assign the role, which is required to perform the next task.

 1. Navigate back to Azure portal, search for **Resourse Group (1)** and select **Resourse Group (2)** from the result.

    ![](./media/22-2.png)